-Governors' Report
+Trustees' Report

-The Governors present their annual report together with the financial statements and auditor's report of the charitable company for the year to 31 August 2021.
-The annual report serves the purposes of both a Governors' report, and a directors' report under company law.
+The trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year to 31 August 2022.
+The annual report serves the purposes of both a trustees' report, and a directors' report under company law.

 The trust operates a selective Academy for pupils aged 11 to 19 serving a catchment area of 6.5 miles in Caistor, Lincolnshire.
-It had a roll of 699 in the school census on 7th October 2021.
+It had a roll of 691 in the school census on 6th October 2021.